sidev86/ft_printf/README.md

 <h1>Tips for making this project</h1>

-- Starting from the first character, scroll through the string passed as input to the ft_printf character by character.
+- Starting from the first character, scroll through the string passed as input to the ft_printf, character by character.

 - If the character we're pointing to, is a simple text character, print it as it is.